typelate/check/README.md

 See [example_test.go](./example_test.go) for a working example.

 Originally built as part of [`muxt`](https://github.com/crhntr/muxt),
-the package also powers the `muxt check` CLI command.
+this package also powers the `muxt check` CLI command.
-If you just want command-line checks, consider using `muxt check` directly.
+If you only need command-line checks, use `muxt check` directly.

+Unlike `muxt`, which requires templates to be defined as global variables,
+this package lets you map templates to data parameters more flexibly (at the cost of some verbosity).

+For a simpler, easier-to-configure alternative, consider [jba/templatecheck](https://github.com/jba/templatecheck).

 ## Key Types and Functions